vothuckhanhhuyen/vothuckhanhhuyen.github.io/_publications/2023-continousnode.md

 ---
-title: "Continuous Neural Ordinary Differential Equations"
+title: "Continuous Neural Ordinary Differential Equations (In preparation)"
 collection: publications
 permalink: /publication/2022-nesterovnode
 # excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
 date: 2023-07-01
 # venue: 'The 35th Advances in Neural Information Processing Systems (NeurIPS)'
 # paperurl: 'https://proceedings.neurips.cc/paper_files/paper/2022/hash/32cc61322f1e2f56f989d29ccc7cfbb7-Abstract-Conference.html'
-paperurl: In preparation
 # citation: 'Your Name, You.
 (2009). &quot;Paper Title Number 1.&quot; <i>Journal 1</i>.
 1(1).'
 ---
 <!-- This paper is about the number 1.
 The number 2 is left for future work. -->